Share the Joy!

 THE PROPHETIC IMPLICATIONS

-The prophecy tied fulfillment of the Davidic Covenant to the promised Messiah assuring the house of David and all Israel that the Davidic Dynasty, kingdom and throne were secure and unaffected by the present circumstances.
+The prophecy tied fulfillment of the Davidic Covenant to the promised Messiah assuring the house of David and all Israel that the Davidic Dynasty, kingdom and throne were secure and unaffected by the present circumstances of Roman occupation.

 The sign was clear.
 It was the indisputable test—the virgin conceiving and bearing a Son— to verify the identity of the promised Messiah.
 The use of the definite article identifies a specific virgin referring to the promise of Messiah through the seed of the woman (Gen 3:15).
 (2)